Man0may/recipe-dashboard/README.md

 5. QuickSight dashboard visualizes recipe trends, filters vegetarian recipes

 Day 4 Log
-- Struggled to get lambda funciton into git
+- Struggled to get lambda function into git
+- Thinking about moving on to a different part of the project before putting it into github